 Affleck’s ex-wife Randi (Michelle Williams) reappears to attend the funeral with her new hubby Josh (Liam McNeill) and her baby.
 She wants to try to reconnect somehow.
 This is one heck of a dysfunctional extended family!

 Meanwhile, Patrick is trying to have sex with his classmates, and is in trouble with the hockey coach (Tate Donovan) but is trying to bond with Affleck.
 Then, with Affleck finally picking up the challenge of looking after Patrick, the kid won’t relocate to Boston with him because his whole life is there in Manchester by the Sea – school, girls, hockey team etc. Affleck has to get out of Manchester, the scene of all his troubles.

 That really isn’t much of a plot is it?
-Of course it is reminiscent of one of those classic Russian plays – shall we relocate to Moscow?
+Of course, it is reminiscent of one of those classic Russian plays – shall we relocate to Moscow?
 And their plots aren’t much fun either.

 Writer-director Kenneth Lonergan, who also wrote Analyze This and Gangs of New York, certainly writes interesting characters and good dialogue, but the film rambles over 135 minutes.
-It still entertains, though it would entertain a lot more half an hour shorter.
+It still grips, entertains and moves, though it perhaps would entertain a lot more half an hour shorter.